-The Tusculum College Athletic Training Program (ATP) provides educational and clinical foundations to prepare students to successfully challenge the Board of Certification examination and serve as active leaders in the athletic training profession.
-ATP provides the student with the cognitive, psychomotor, and affective skills necessary to work with all aspects of athletic injury, illness, and performance.
+The Bachelors in Arts degree in Athletic Training provides the educational and clinical foundations to prepare students for a career as an Athletic Trainer.
+The Athletic Training Program provides students with the cognitive, psychomotor, and affective skills necessary to work with all aspects of athletic injury, illness, and performance.

-Hour requirements and clinical course sequencing necessary for successful completion the ATP major while participating as an intercollegiate athlete may necessitate students needing more than the traditional eight semesters to complete the undergraduate degree.
+Hour requirements and clinical course sequencing necessary for successful completion the ATEP major while participating as an intercollegiate athlete may necessitate the student needing more than the traditional eight semesters to complete the undergraduate degree.